Jethet/udemycourses-databases/learn-sql-postgresql/keywordsSQL.md

 *A database will reject any values that do not match the type!*
 * `INSERT INTO` *table name* (keys to be used) `VALUES` ('value for key', 'value for key', etc.)
 * `REFERENCES` *table name*(*table key*) The type also has to be added, for example `INT`: `customer_id    INT REFERENCES customers(id)`
+* `SERIAL` creates a sequence that generates a sequence of integers (often used as primary key column in a table by using `id SERIAL`). `SERIAL` creates an auto-increment column for a table.

 **Subquery**
 * A complex query can be split into one *outer query* and *subqueries*.